-- Do not use feminine deodorant or deodorant pads or tampons
+- not use vaginal deodorant or deodorant pads or tampons

-- Promptly change wet clothing, for example bathing suits
+- promptly change wet clothing, such as bathing suits

 Anyone who believes they have symptoms of a yeast infection should speak with a doctor for an accurate diagnosis as soon as possible.